Small Vancouver Island Towns You Need To Visit

 Parksville is a small, seaside town about a 15-minute drive from Nanaimo.
 It is known for its long, sandy beaches and annual sand sculpting competition.
 During low tide, the ocean retreats, leaving long stretches of sandy shoreline, making it a fantastic place for beachcombing, building sandcastles, or simply relaxing by the water.

 If you arrive during the summer months, be sure to book a camping spot at Rathtrevor Provincial Park (or pack a picnic for a day trip) and check out the Parksville Beach Festival to be truly amazed at what these artists can create with sand.
+Without a doubt, the sandy beach section that draws guests to its tranquil shores is the highlight.
+The beach, which is well-known for its golden, soft sands and glistening waters, provides a pleasant and safe swimming and tanning area.
+Families are welcome to come here to unwind and take in the tranquillity of the coast thanks to its gently sloping shoreline and calm waters.

 If you visit during other times of the year, Parksville still has plenty to offer in its vibrant downtown core, wildlife viewing (bald eagles, deer, seals, and sometimes even orcas along the coastline), and the nearby Englishman River Falls Provincial Park is a beautiful spot for hiking and exploring waterfalls.
 It is also conveniently located near other popular Vancouver Island attractions, such as Nanaimo, Tofino, and Victoria, making it a great base for further exploration.